UPDATE: Ex-Con Charged In Horrific SUV Crash That Killed One, Injured Others In Paterson

 A Florida ex-con with a massive criminal record was driving an SUV that killed one pedestrian and injured several others in a horrific crash in downtown Paterson, authorities revealed.

-Harold Rasbin, 31, already had grand theft auto convictions on his record – as well as several arrests for burglary, resisting arrest and assault – when a police officer responding to a call of an attempted break-in spotted him shortly after 3 p.m.
+Harold Rasbin, 31, already had grand theft auto convictions on his record – as well as a string of arrests for burglary, resisting arrest and assault dating back to when he was 15 – when a police officer responding to a call of an attempted break-in spotted him shortly after 3 p.m.
 Tuesday, authorities said.

-Rasbin took off on foot hopped into a Honda that had been left running on Oliver Street and sped off toward the heart of the Silk City as the officer tried to hop a fence that gave way, they said.
+Rasbin took off on foot, hopped into a Honda that had been left running on Oliver Street and sped off toward the heart of the Silk City as the officer tried to scale an Ellison Street backyard fence that gave way, they said.
 He was later hospitalized.

 The SUV, meanwhile, struck a stopped Paterson police vehicle that was “pulled over on the side of the road” at the corner of Main and Market streets, then hit another car and spun into crowds of civilians, Passaic County Prosecutor Camelia M. Valdes and Paterson Police Chief Ibrahim Baycora said in a joint announcement.